Battle of Little Mountain: Battle

 On the night of March 22, 1782, Estill and his militiamen encountered the Wyandot raiding party.
 Separated by Little Mountain Creek, they were a mile and a half north of Little Mountain.
 The two sides fought in a violent, pitched battle for nearly two hours.
 The Wyandot leader, Sourehoowah, was reportedly shot by the first volley and urged his men to continue fighting as he lay dying.
 After firing at each other across the creek for some time, both sides had suffered heavy casualties.
 When the Wyandots began fording Little Mountain Creek, Estill countered by dividing his forces into three groups.
 Estill took the right flank, the left being given to Lieutenant William Miller, while Ensign David Cook held the center.

 Miller was ordered to flank the rear of the Wyandots from the left.
 As he prepared to lead his men into battle, a musket ball apparently hit his rifle, knocking the flint from the jaws of the lock.
 Miller allegedly shouted that "it was foolhardy to stay and be shot down," so he fled the scene with his men following him.
 With Estill's left flank now open and the creek defended by only four men, the Wyandots easily rushed in, killing Estill and six others as the militiamen retreated.
 Estill had already been wounded three times.
 As he attempted to escape with his men, he was killed in hand-to-hand combat by a pursuing Wyandot warrior.
 Militiaman Joseph Proctor witnessed Estill's death and shot the attacker dead with his rifle.

 Only a handful of men were left on each side, and the battle ended with the Kentuckians withdrawing from the field.
 Those Kentuckians who had been captured reported later that the Wyandots had suffered about 20 casualties.
 Monk Estill, who had escaped during the battle, reported that 17 Wyandots had been killed and two more wounded.
 This was confirmed by another prisoner who later escaped.
-Among the 18 Kentuckians who survived the battle at Little Mountain were frontiersman James Anderson, David Lynch, and William Irving.
+Among the 18 Kentuckians who survived the battle at Little Mountain were frontiersman James Anderson,Reuben Proctor, David Lynch, and William Irving.
 Adam Caperton, the father of United States Congressman Hugh Caperton, was killed.